The Master's University and Seminary

 Is The Master's University and Seminary Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of The Master's University and Seminary earn a median of $57,106, roughly in line with national averages for graduates.
+Ten years out, alumni of The Master's University and Seminary earn a median of $57,106, roughly in line with the national average for college graduates.

 Earnings Trajectory